duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

-# Learning-based Control - Data Collection {#lra2-model-based-learning status=draft}
+# Learning-based Control - Data Collection {#lra2-model-based-learning status=ready}

 Excerpt: Collect Duckiebot data to train a model of the Duckiebot.